bentayloruk/CsTasks/README.md

 ## Installation

 * Install the [FAKE package](http://nuget.org/packages/FAKE) *CsTasks extends FAKE*.
-* Install the CsTasks binaries.  *Source only builds at the moment.*
+* Install the CsTasks binaries.  *You have to build from source at the moment.*

 ## Documentation